-Building a meaningful brand is not just about creating a pretty logo and keeping visuals consistent.
-It’s about unearthing passionate audiences, creating dynamic personas and meaning something deeper to your customers than simply another name and logo.
+Building a meaningful brand is not just about creating a pretty logo.
+It’s about unearthing passionate audiences, creating dynamic personas and bringing deeper meaning to customers.

-That’s why brand identity is so crucial – no one is going to have deep thoughts or feelings about a logo in and of itself, no matter how beautifully it’s designed.
+That’s why brand identity is so crucial – no one is going to have powerful thoughts or feelings about a logo in and of itself, no matter how beautifully it’s designed.

 Check out our complete branding guide to learn more.